OfficeDev/Project-Power-BI-Templates/README.md

 # Project Online Power BI Content Pack

 With the *Project Online Power BI Content Pack* content pack, you can expand on the *Microsoft Project Online Content Pack*.
-Explore and monitor key aspects of your PPM deployment such as projects, issues, and risks.
 Import and analyze data from Project Online in Power BI.
+The content pack is designed to help you quickly connect to your Project Online tenant in Office 365 and download a variety of data to visually explore and monitor all the key aspects of your PPM deployment.
+There are 13 visually rich report pages for the portfolio, resource, and project overview.

 The content pack is a quick download and is designed to help you quickly connect to your Project Online tenant in Office 365.
-The download includes a variety of data to visually explore and monitor all the key aspects of your PPM deployment such as Projects, Issues, Risks and much more.
+The download includes a variety of data to visually explore and monitor all the key aspects of your PPM deployment surrounding overviews of the portfolio, resource, and project.

 ## Prerequisites